-Chris Swift enters his third season as head coach of the men’s soccer program.
+Chris Swift joined Greenville University in 2013 as head men's soccer coach.
 Under Swift, the men’s soccer program emphasizes success on the field, in the classroom, and in spiritual growth and character development.

 Swift also serves as an Associate Staff Coach for the National Soccer Coaches Association of America (NSCAA), leading and instructing introductory level coaching courses.